The most popular and affordable residency Visas is the Pensionado Visa for retirees.

 YOU DON’T KNOW WHAT YOU DON’T KNOW!

 Going to the wrong lawyer to get your Visa can cost you a lot more than the cost of a Panama Relocation Tour or the Complete Panama Relocation Guide (only $595)!
-Even buying health insurance at the wrong place can easily cost you an extra $4000 per year for a couple.
-Or working with the wrong real estate company could cost you an extra $100,000 when buying a house.

-Hopefully, you can see why coming on a Panama Relocation Tour and getting our verified contact list can actually SAVE you money and help you avoid these costly mistakes!
+Hopefully, you can see why coming on a Panama Relocation Tour and getting our verified contact list can SAVE you money and help you avoid these costly mistakes!

 During a Panama Relocation Tour and in our Complete Panama Relocation Guide, you’ll learn the BEST sources for getting an affordable Visa and getting it quickly, how to find a rental and not get a gringo price, how to save 30% on health insurance, how to save on prescriptions, and much more.

-During a Panama Relocation Tour, you’ll see a variety of towns by the beach and in the mountains.
-Well show you some rentals but there are absolutely no sales pitches!
 You will get to meet with expats who live in these areas every day.
 You’ll learn everything you need to know to make a smooth move to Panama without any hassles and without getting taken advantage of by unscrupulous lawyers.

-Come see how you can live better for less in Panama!
-Join us for a 6-day, 7-night All-Inclusive Panama Relocation Tour or a Private Tour to learn how to save money and avoid costly mistakes when you move to Panama.
-OR, get our Complete Panama Relocation Guide (for only $595) that has all the same information you’d get on a tour.
+Join us for a 6-day, 7-night All-Inclusive Panama Relocation Tour to learn how to save money and avoid costly mistakes when you move to Panama.
+OR, get our Complete Panama Relocation Guide (for only $595) with the same information you’d get on a tour.

 See what some of our recent tour guests have to save about a Panama Relocation Tour: